Muhammad-Usama-1/infra-setup-terrafrom/linux-beyond/readme.md

 Linux is a free open-source operating system based on Unix.
 Linus Torvalds originally created Linux with the assistance of developers from around the world.
 Linux is:

+## Fedora and Debian

+Fedora and Debian are two popular Linux distributions that are widely used for a variety of purposes.

+Here are some differences between the two:

+Package management: Fedora uses the RPM (Red Hat Package Manager) system for package management, while Debian uses the DEB (Debian Package) system.

+Release cycle: Fedora has a shorter release cycle than Debian, with new versions released every six months.
+Debian releases new versions more infrequently, with a new stable release every two to three years.

+Development model: Fedora is sponsored by Red Hat and is developed by a community of volunteers and Red Hat employees.
+Debian is developed by a community of volunteers and is funded by donations.

+Target audience: Fedora is targeted at a more general audience and is designed to be user-friendly.
+Debian is targeted at experienced users and developers and is known for its stability and reliability.

+Ultimately, the choice between Fedora and Debian will depend on your specific needs and preferences.
+Both distributions are widely used and have a large community of users and developers, so you can find support and resources for either one

 Free
 Unix Like
 Open Source